 Honolua Bay is a gorgeous Marine Preserve located on the lush northwest tip of Maui.
-If you’re staying anywhere on the west side of Maui, it’s only a 5 – 15-minute drive from your hotel or resort.
+If you’re staying anywhere on the west side of Maui, Honolua Bay is brief 5 – 15-minute drive from your hotel or resort.
 Check the Maui Snorkel Report for surf conditions at Honolua Bay before heading out.
 Wind is usually not a factor, so if there aren’t any waves you can usually expect an excellent day of snorkeling.
 Boat tours to Honolua Bay are finished by mid-day, so you’ll have the place to yourself in the afternoons.

-Since this is a Marine Preserve, no fishing of any kind is allowed here which makes for a sea-life density and diversity that is second to none on Maui!
+Since the Marine Preserve prohibits fishing of any kind, Honolua Bay boasts a density and diversity of sea life that is second to none on Maui.
 The bay is surrounded by high rocky cliffs, sheltering it on both sides from the wind which keeps the water peaceful and calm.
-Upon arriving, you’ll see a beautiful forest path that you need to walk through to get to the shore.
+Follow the beautiful forest path from the main road to get to shore.

 Mokule’ia Bay is also known by the name of “Slaughterhouse.”
 Located north of Napili on Hwy 30 (Honoapiilani Hwy) at mile marker 32, you’ll see a chain link fence with roadside parking.
 This is a bay only accessible by car, as no buses run here.